 Sri Charles and Dee are involved in a movement to bring awareness to the benefits of Agnihotra.
 They do this by having meetings and events with community residents and leaders, politicians, (EPA) the Environmental Protection Agency, scientists, and medical professionals.

-Thank you so much for doing this with us!
-Our readers would love to “get to know you” a bit more.
-Can you tell us a bit about how you grew up?
+Thank you both so much for doing this with us!
+Our readers would love to “get to know you two” a bit more.
+Can you tell us a bit about how you both grew up?

 Was there an “aha moment” or a specific trigger that made you decide you wanted to become a scientist or environmental leader?
 Can you share that story with us?

 Dee: My “aha” moment was more than eight years ago when public relations and marketing was my profession.
 On paper, it was a glamorous dream career.
 But it led me to being materialistic and shallow, and I was unhappy.
 My soul ached for a fresh start and a higher purpose in life.
 I began to be more spiritually centered and focus on helping people and not acquiring more money.
 I started volunteering, working with people challenged with homelessness, a private foster care center, and other community projects.
 These lifestyle changes were how I began to transform myself into a better person, living with love and forgiveness in my heart.